-\paragraph{The MTL-Monkey model's sensitivities behavior cannot be fully explained by frequency filtering} One simple mechanism, that would make a network more robust against high-frequency types of noise, would be to change the frequency sensitivity towards low-pass components.
+\paragraph{MTL-Monkey's sensitivities cannot be fully explained by frequency filtering} One simple mechanism that would make a network more robust against noise types with high-frequency perturbations would be to change the frequency sensitivity towards low-pass components.
 To assess whether this might be the case for the MTL-Monkey network, we used a simple ``spectral control'', where we transferred the Fourier amplitude spectrum of the reconstructed image to the original noisy image.
 This enforces the norm constraint on the original image, and exactly matches the frequency content.
 If the MTL-Monkey model were simply changing the frequency sensitivity, we would expect the reconstruction and the spectral control to match.
 However, this does not seem to be the case.
 The spectral control exhibited more noise in the background and showed less edge enhancing compared to the MTL-Monkey reconstruction.
 Thus, while changed frequency sensitivity might play a role, there might be additional effects that lead to more noise suppression and more edge enhancement.